Who is a motor trade policy suitable for?

 Product Liability

-Although not legally required, product liability covers you in the event a customer takes you to court over a faulty product.
-For example, if you fix their car with a product that later fails, and they become injured in the process, this would cover the legal fees and compensation that could result from the claim.
+Although not legally required, product liability covers you if a customer takes you to court over a faulty product.
+For example, if you fix their car with a product that later fails, and they become injured in the process.
+Your policy could cover the legal fees and compensation that could result from the claim.

 Public Liability

-Public liability insurance will cover you in the event a member of the public, be they a customer or not, has an accident because of your business.
+A public liability insurance policy should cover you if a member of the public has been in an accident because of your business.
 For example, if someone tripped in the forecourt and injured themselves, they could make a case against you.

-There is a great selection of additional insurance products you may want to include.
-All of these are optional add-ons you can specify when tailoring your policy and comparing motor traders insurance providers.
+There are optional add-ons you can specify when tailoring your policy and comparing motor traders insurance providers.

 Material damage

-This insures any business assets, such as parts and stock you keep in the premises, up to a certain amount.
+This insures any business assets up to a certain amount and includes parts and stock you keep on the premises.

 Business premises cover